bytedance/g3/doc/dev-setup.md

 - cargo-expand

-  Needed by IDE(at least JetBrains' rust plugin) to expand macros.
+  Needed by IDE to expand macros.
   The nightly toolchain is also required to run this.

 - cargo-audit